Reconciliation

 How to go to Confession

-Confession is not the time for lengthy discussions with the priest.
-If you wish to have more time, please make an appointment through the office.
+Confession is not intended for long conversations.
+If you need more time, you can schedule a private appointment through the parish office.

 “Oh my God I am heartily sorry for having offended you and I detest all my sins because of your just punishment but mostly because they offend You, my God who are all good and deserving of my love.
 I firmly resolve with the help of your grace, to sin no more and to avoid the near occasion of sin.
 Amen.”